aaekay/Resources/read_books/brave_new_world.md

     1. which feeds on consumption complicated games requiring a lot of equipments
     2. ertoic behaviour is no longer seen obscene
     3. monogamy is seen evil
+    4. depriving them of emotions of longing or frustration of countering obstacles.
+    5. erasing old history, culture
 4. family or home being disregarded
     1. harbour diseases, poverty, suicides

 ### Quotes
 1. Not so much like drops of water, though water, it is true, can wear holes in the hardest granite; rather, drops of liquid sealing-wax, drops that adhere, incrust, incorporate themselves with what they fall on, till finally the rock is all one scarlet blob.
 2.

+### writing style
+The vivid description of scene, two different scenes being discussed line by line one after the another, was this creating any difference in the impact of stories.
+I dont know at this point but it sounds unique one scene of war describing vices of emotions intermingling with the discussion of naked love.
+Slowling two scenes dicussing three scenes and then discussing four and again three giving impression of simutaneoulsy happening events.